-- > The configuration of the system timer is done through the function configSystemTimer(). - The system timer immediately runs after PowerUp and needs to be configured - Create an instance of the structure lfxStm_Timer_Config, which is initialized by calling lfxStm_Timer_initConfig().
-Then configure the following components: - Set the rate in Hz that refers to interrupt events per second - Define the priority for the interrupt (range from 0 to 255) - Define the provider for the interrupt service request as one of the CPUs or the DMA - Specify the comparator register that is used to store the compare value to trigger an event when timer and comparator register match - Use the routine lfxStm_Timer_init() together with the instance of structure lfxStm_Timer_Config to create the g_myTimer handle
+- The configuration of the system timer is done through the function configSystemTimer() - The system timer immediately runs after PowerUp and needs to be configured - Create an instance of the structure IfxStm_Timer_Config, which is initialized by calling IfxStm_Timer_initConfig().
+Then configure the following components: - Set the rate in Hz that refers to interrupt events per second - Define the priority for the interrupt (range from 0 to 255) - Define the provider for interrupt service request as CPU0, CPU1, CPU2 or DMA - Specify the comparator register that is used to store the compare value to trigger an event when timer and comparator register match - Use the routine lfxStm_Timer_init() together with the instance of structure lfxStm_Timer_Config to create the g_myTimer handle.